qd-qd/pineapple/README.md

 pnpm i && pnpm build -- --zip
 ```

 At the root of the repository, a new directory called `build` has been created.
-This directory should have a subdirectory either called `chrome-mv3-prod` or `firefox-mv2-prod` depending on the build command you executed.
+This directory should have a file called `chrome-mv3-prod.zip`.
+You will need it for the last step.

 </details>